Richard McGuire: Here

 McGuire's curious and experimental comic is filled with conventional-looking figures, but is set mostly in one room of a house — or, the space in which that room/house was built.
 Time jumps backward and forward, so the idea of a living room being there isn't exactly permanent or reliable.

-Conceived just a couple of years following Microsoft's deployment of its Windows operating system, in which application windows opened and closed freely on top of one another, the original "Here" strip functioned similarly on its surface, with panels materializing inside of panels, each jumping from different time periods marked by a narrative caption to represent a different era from that space.
-We see celebrations and tragedy — a New Year's Eve party, a man reading aloud from a newspaper obituary — but McGuire's wire-thin lines also bring the mundane to the forefront.
+Conceived just a couple of years following Microsoft's deployment of its Windows operating system, in which application windows opened and closed freely on top of one another on computer screens, the original "Here" strip functioned similarly on its surface, with panels materializing inside of panels, each jumping from different time periods marked by a narrative caption to represent a different era from that space.
+We see celebrations and tragedy — a New Year's Eve party, a man reading aloud from a newspaper obituary — but, in his wire-thin lines, McGuire also brings the mundane to the forefront.

 The sequences that focus on Here's living room in the new book afforded McGuire the opportunity to position the corner of his room in the gutter, so that the lush page spreads, which, squared-off as they are, give the impression of collage work, dressed in penciled-over photographs.
 But this is how Here was built: A recent exhibit, riveting although spare and fittingly relegated to a small room within the Morgan Library and Museum in New York City, displayed sketches, mocked-up pages, scraps of textiles that the artist would later use to emulate garish wallpaper patterns, and photos from miscellaneous time periods (See writer Josh Kopin here).